 The Master's Honours Programme was developed especially for students who want to get more from their studies.

-It is a programme worth 15 ECTS that is followed in addition to the standard Master's programme.
-It is a one-year interdisciplinary programme that is designed to introduce students to various aspects of leadership.
+It is a program worth 15 ECTS that is followed in addition to the standard Master's program.
+It is a one-year interdisciplinary program that is designed to introduce students to various aspects of leadership.

 |Specific requirements||More information|